-- 3.1 Staff members should refer to the detailed information about the categories of abuse and risk indicators in the https://sussexchildprotection.procedures.org.uk/page/contents for further quidance. - 3.2 In an abusive relationship, the child may: - appear frightened of their parent(s) - act in a way that is inappropriate to their age and development, although full account needs to be taken of different patterns of development and different ethnic groups - however, they may also not exhibit any signs of stress/fear - 3.3 In an abusive relationship, the parent or carer may: - persistently avoid child health services and treatment of the child's illnesses - have unrealistic expectations of the child - frequently complain about or to the child and fail to provide attention or praise - be absent - be misusing substances - persistently refuse to allow access on home visits by professionals - be involved in domestic violence and abuse - be socially isolated

-3.4 Serious case reviews, now known as safeguarding practice reviews, have found that parental substance misuse, domestic abuse and mental health problems, if they coexist in a family could mean significant risks to children.
+- 3.1.
+Staff members should refer to the detailed information about the categories of abuse and risk indicators in the Sussex Child Protection Procedures for further guidance. - 3.2.
+In an abusive relationship, the child may: - appear frightened of their parent(s) - act in a way that is inappropriate to their age and development, although full account needs to be taken of different patterns of development and different ethnic groups - however, they may also not exhibit any signs of stress or fear - 3.3.
+In an abusive relationship, the parent or carer may: - persistently avoid child health services and treatment of the child's illnesses - have unrealistic expectations of the child - frequently complain about or to the child and fail to provide attention or praise - be absent - be misusing substances - persistently refuse to allow access on home visits by professionals - be involved in domestic violence and abuse - be socially isolated - 3.4.
+Serious case reviews, now known as safeguarding practice reviews, have found that parental substance misuse, domestic abuse and mental health problems, if they coexist in a family could mean significant risks to children.
 Problems can be compounded by poverty; frequent house moves or eviction.